AchiraNadeeshan/flask-csrf-protection-lab/README.md

 3. Repeat the same exploit steps.
 The CSRF attacks should now fail with a CSRF token error or no change to data.

-## License
+## 📜 License

-This project is done for Application Security Module Course work and only for educational purposes only.
+This project is done for Application Security Module Course work and for educational purposes only.